 Wounded at Fredericksburg

 In December, Tyler led his brigade in a series of unsuccessful assaults against Marye’s Heights during the Union defeat at the Battle of Fredericksburg.
 During the battle, Tyler received wounds to his head and torso by shrapnel from an exploding shell.
-After recuperating, Tyler ended the campaign season by taking part in Major General Ambrose Burnside’s infamous Mud March during January 1863.
+After recuperating, Tyler ended the campaign season by taking part in Major General Ambrose Burnside‘s infamous Mud March in January 1863.

 When campaigning resumed in 1863, Tyler’s brigade helped to stabilize the right flank of the Union line at the Battle of Chancellorsville until the Rebels prevailed.
 Soon after the battle, three of Tyler’s four regiments mustered out of the service because their enlistments had expired.